mohlemeyer/vertxQunitSinon/README.md

 from scratch.

 ## Status
-The code is in a *Works for me* status.
+The code is in a *Works for me* state.

-Above that it was possible to port the QUnit self tests so there might be a little more trust in the correct functioning of this test framework on Vert.x.
+Above that it was possible to port most of the QUnit self tests so there might be a little more trust in the correct functioning of this test framework on Vert.x.
 To run the tests for QUnit start this module with `vertx runmod {module_name}`.
 The `main` is set to the startup script for the testrunner.
 Test results will be printed to the console and written as JUnit output to `./jslibs/qunit/test/testresult/test.xml`.

-Sadly the same can not be said of Sinon.JS (which is not Sinon's fault!).
-The Unit tests for Sinon.JS could not be easily ported  to Vert.x since they require some parts of the Buster.JS testing toolkit which is not (yet) available for Vert.x.
+To my regret the unit tests for Sinon.JS could not be easily ported to Vert.x since (at least on node) they seem to require some parts of the Buster.JS testing toolkit which is not (yet) available for Vert.x.
 If you like to contribute, this might be good place to start: Write some QUnit unit tests for Sinon.JS.
+Until then: Be especially careful when using the Sinon.JS parts of this module.
+It has proven to be useful for me with spies and stubs but I have obviously only used a very small part of the Sinon.JS library.
+If you encounter problems: You're on your own!

 # Credits, Responsibility, Disclaimer
 For the most part this Vert.x module contains work of the authors/contributors